David-A-Ray/MS1-Liz-ONeill-Psychotherapy/README.md

 * Code assistance for images to use `object-fit: cover/contain` from JimLynx_lead on slack who pointed me in the right direction.
 * Code assistance with `mx-auto` from Mr_Bim_alumni in the slack thursday evening study group.
 * Favicon image was created using [Favicon.io](https://favicon.io/ "Favicon's Homepage"), there code was used in header to load image across all service providers.
 * [TinyPNG](https://tinypng.com/ "TinyPNG's Homepage") used to compress all image files except for ldw.jpg which was too large.
+* [Compressjpeg](https://compressjpeg.com/) used to compress the larger files.